 Rooftop gardens can be an oasis in an otherwise built-up urban setting.
-Gardening on a rooftop has a lot to recommend it - privacy, good sun, no deer - but there are several things to consider about urban gardening before you start planting.
-If you've gone through the logistics and have decided to create your own rooftop garden, here's how to get started.
+Gardening on a rooftop has a number of benefits—including privacy, no deer, and good sun—but there are several things to consider about urban gardening before you start planting.
+If you have decided to create your own rooftop garden, here's how to get started.

 What You'll Need

-Containers: Containers are one of the most expressive components of a rooftop garden.
-This is where you can express your style.
-That is not to say you need to spend a fortune on them, although you easily could.
-Besides aesthetics, there are two things to keep in mind when choosing your rooftop containers are size, weight, and material.
+Containers are where you can express your style in a rooftop garden, but that's not to say you need to spend a fortune on them—although you easily could.
+Besides aesthetics, there are two things to keep in mind when choosing your rooftop containers are size: weight and material.

-I've already mentioned that certain natural materials are heavier than synthetic containers, but clay, terra cotta, and ceramic pots also tend to heat up more than synthetics.
-When the pot heats up, the soil and roots heat up, requiring more frequent watering.
-You can help somewhat with a little shade and mulch the top of the containers, but drip irrigation will make your life much easier.
-At least consider self-watering pots (containers with water reservoirs.)
+In addition to being heavier than synthetic materials, natural materials such as clay, terra cotta, and ceramic also tend to heat up more than synthetics.
+When the pot heats up, the soil and roots heat up and the plant requires more frequent watering.
+You can help somewhat with a little shade and mulch the top of the containers, but drip irrigation or self-water pots will make your life much easier.

 The soil in containers needs to be replaced periodically, usually every spring.
 You can lift and repot or simply top dress the existing soil.

-Fertilizer: Container plants will require regular fertilizer.
+Container plants, such as in an urban rooftop garden, will require regular fertilizer.
 Even a great potting mix will become depleted over time, as plants take up the nutrients and the water leaches them out.
-The larger a plant grows, and the more water it takes, the faster the soil is depleted.
-The type of fertilizer you use will determine how often you will need to fertilizer, but every 2–3 weeks should be sufficient.
+The larger a plant grows and the more water it takes, the faster the soil is depleted.
+The type of fertilizer you use will determine how often you will need to fertilizer, but every two to three weeks should be sufficient.

-Plants: You can plant virtually anything in a container.
-Since most rooftop gardens get very hot during the day, drought tolerant plants are recommended.
-You will also need to take into account your sun exposure and hardiness zone.
-Since rooftops hold heat, they can create microclimates that hover about a zone higher than a garden on the ground would be.
+Take into account the rooftop's sun exposure and hardiness zone.
+Because rooftops hold heat, they can create microclimates that hover about a zone higher than a garden on the ground would be.
 You'll need plants that can handle the heat, but since they are in containers, they probably won't have better cold tolerance than ground planted gardens.

 There is no list of certified rooftop hardy plants.
 Your choice of plants will require some trial and error.
 Honestly, with the exception of tall trees, there is little you can't grow on a rooftop.
 Many rooftops are little microclimates that can overwinter plants that would not be hardy at ground level.
 And if you have space and are willing, you can bring tender plants indoors for the winter.
 Annuals will require more frequent watering but will eat up the sun.

-Some good rooftop plant choices would be plants with limited root systems, that don't need a lot of soil, like herbs and vegetables, smaller to mid-sized perennials.
-Trees and shrubs require more soil and larger pots, but you need less of them to make an impact.
+Some good rooftop plant choices would be plants with limited root systems, that don't need a lot of soil, such as herbs and vegetables and smaller to mid-sized perennials.
+Trees and shrubs require more soil and larger pots, but you need fewer of them to make an impact.

 Rooftop Gardening Tips: